Timing resolution from beam tests on thin LGADs down to 16.6 ps: Timing performance from 4 GeV/c electron-beam tests

-The timing resolution is calculated from coincident DUT and MCP events that pass the signal selection and are processed with a constant fraction discriminator (CFD).
+The timing resolution is calculated using a constant fraction discriminator (CFD) algorithm, which sets the time of arrival of an electron at the DUT and the MCP as the time for which the signal is at least 30\% of the amplitude recorded at each stage.
 In addition to the DUT signal event selection described by Figure~\ref{fig:signal_v_noise}, a selection is applied to MCP events.
 This requires MCP events with amplitudes above the threshold of 40~mV but below the oscilloscope vertical scale saturation, set to 540~mV.
-The sensitivity of the timing resolution to additional event selections was found to be negligible.
-The optimal CFD thresholds were found to correspond to the time-of-arrival at the 30\% level for all tested sensors.
-The distribution of the difference in CFD values from the DUT and MCP events is then fitted with a Gaussian formula, and the standard deviation of the fit is the timing resolution of the combined DUT-MCP system, \trdutmcp.
+Only coincident events between the DUT and MCP are used for this calculation following the selections, while the sensitivity of the timing resolution to additional event selections was found to be negligible.
+The optimal CFD thresholds were found to correspond to the time of arrival at the 30\% level for all tested sensors.
+The distribution of the difference in CFD values from the DUT and MCP events is then fitted with a Gaussian function.
+The standard deviation of this fit is the timing resolution of the combined DUT-MCP system, \trdutmcp.
 The timing resolution of the DUT, \trdut, is calculated from the quadrature difference: